 TGaz editor: Modify D1.2 the contents of paragraph in page 116 lines 13-16 as shown below:

-The LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters carried in an initial Fine Timing Measurement frame, a Location Measurement Report frame, a Ranging NDP Announcement frame illustrated in Figure 11-36n (Normal secure measurement exchange in Non-TB mode).
+The LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters are carried in an initial Fine Timing Measurement frame, and a Location Measurement Report frame.
+The LTF Generation SAC is included in the , a Ranging NDP Announcement frame as illustrated in Figure 11-36n (Normal secure measurement exchange in Non-TB mode).

 TGaz editor: Modify D1.2 the contents of paragraph in page 116 starting line 21 as shown below: